 Conroy presented his plan for the modified plane to NASA, where an official said it looked like a pregnant guppy.
 The name stuck.
 Even though NASA was lukewarm on the project at first, Conroy mortgaged his house and started a company with Mansdorf called Aero Spacelines to pursue the project.

-The aircraft first flew on September 19, 1962, piloted by Conroy and co-pilot Clay Lacy.
-When Van Nuys traffic control realized that Conroy intended to take off, they notified police and fire departments to be on alert, but the huge aircraft performed flawlessly.
+The aircraft first flew on September 19, 1962, piloted by experienced test pilot Clay Lacy with Conroy as co-pilot.
+When Van Nuys traffic control realized that Lacy and Conroy intended to take off, they notified police and fire departments to be on alert, but the huge aircraft performed flawlessly.
 One year later, the Guppy carried rockets for NASA and saved three weeks transit time versus the barge method they were using before.
 The Pregnant Guppy’s first flight was a little over a year after Kennedy’s famous “to the moon by the end of the decade” speech.
 It’s a little known fact that the Guppy played a significant role in Kennedy’s dream of getting to the moon by the end of the 1960’s.
 NASA was given top priority to meet this deadline and the Guppy made it happen.

 The Super Guppy flew for the first time just short of three years after the Pregnant Guppy on August 31, 1965.
 In 1966, Conroy relocated Aero Spacelines from Van Nuys to the Santa Barbara airport at Goleta.